Divorcing a Narcissist Wife Takes Diligence and Patience

 Is your spouse seeking spousal support or getting it?

-Has she made an attorney fee request or do you expect one?
+Has she made an attorney's fee request, or do you expect one?

-What you request is an "offset" of each as the sanction against your spouse.
-That will not only get your narcissist spouse's attention but will also get his or her lawyer's attention who may have been counting on that attorney fee award to be paid the fees your narcissist spouse owes him or her.
+You request an "offset" of each as the sanction against your spouse.
+That will not only get your narcissist spouse's attention but will also get his or her lawyer's attention, who may have been counting on that attorney fee award to be paid the fees your narcissist spouse owes him or her.

-Need to talk to one of our lawyers who are experienced going up against a narcissist?
+Do you need to talk to one of our lawyers who is experienced in dealing with a narcissist?
 We have offices throughout Southern California.
 We offer an initial strategy session and look forward to hearing from you.

 Your Strategy Session